We’re preparing to get the direct debit in full service back up and running.

 We’ll let you know how many bills to expect before we send them.
 Then we’ll confirm when we’ve sent all your late bills.

-You don’t need to wait for your due date or even pay the whole amount at once.
+You don’t need to wait for your due date to pay your bill, or even pay the whole amount at once.
 You can manage your account balance by:

 Paying individual bills before they’re due